aihammads/fraud-detection-ml-comparison/README.md

 # Fraud Detection using Machine Learning

-## 📌 Overview
+## Overview

-This project presents a comparative analysis of supervised and unsupervised machine learning techniques for fraud detection in highly imbalanced financial datasets.
+This project presents a comparative analysis of supervised (Random Forest) and unsupervised (Isolation Forest) machine learning techniques for fraud detection in highly imbalanced financial datasets.

 ## 🎯 Objective